Once you start writing VBA codes, there’s an important thing that you need to learn along with that and that’s using COMMENTS in your VBA codes.

 - Describe a Function Procedure: When you write a procedure you can add a comment at the starting to describe the purpose of this procedure and how it works.

-- Describe a Variable: Variables are one of the most important thing that you need to use while writing a VBA code and you can use a comment to describe a variable.
+- Describe a Variable: Variables are one of the most important things that you need to use while writing a VBA code and you can use a comment to describe a variable.

 - Debug Your Code: You can use VBA comments to debug the code by converting code lines into comments for testing.